A Note on Stabbing Convex Bodies with Points, Lines, and Flats

-\myparagraph{\net{}s and uniform measure.} A natural extension of weak $\eps$-nets is to allow the net $\Samp$ to contain other geometric objects.
-Given a collection of $n$ points $\PS \subset \Re^d$ and a parameter $0 \leq k < d$, we define a (weak) \net to be a collection of $k$-flats $\Samp$ such that if $\Body$ is a convex body containing at least $\eps n$ points of $\PS$, then there exists a $k$-flat in $\Samp$ intersecting $\Body$.
+\paragraph*{\net{}s and uniform measure.} A natural extension of weak $\eps$-nets is to allow the net $\Samp$ to contain other geometric objects.
+Given a collection of $n$ points $\PS \subset \Re^d$ and a parameter $k$, $0 \leq k < d$, we define a (weak) \net to be a collection of $k$-flats $\Samp$ such that if $\Body$ is a convex body containing at least $\eps n$ points of $\PS$, then there is a $k$-flat in $\Samp$ intersecting $\Body$.
 Note that \knet{0}{}s are exactly weak $\eps$-nets.

 In general, one would expect that as $k$ increases, the size of the \net shrinks.
-For example, a \knet{1} for a collection of points in $\Re^3$ can be constructed by projecting the points down onto the $xy$-plane and applying Rubin's construction in the plane to obtain a weak $\eps$-net $\Samp$ of size $O(\eps^{-(3/2 + \alpha)})$ \cite{r-ibwenp-18}.
-Lifting $\Samp$ up back into three dimensions results in a \knet{1} of the same size, which is smaller than the best known weak $\eps$-net size in $\Re^3$ \cite{mw-ncwen-04}.
-However, one might expect that a \knet{1} of even smaller size is possible in $\Re^3$, as this construction uses a set of parallel lines (i.e., one would expect the lines in an optimal net to be arbitrarily oriented).
+For example, a \knet{1} for a collection of points in $\Re^3$ can be constructed by projecting the points down onto the $xy$-plane and applying Rubin's construction in the plane to obtain a weak $\eps$-net $\Samp$ of size $O(\eps^{-3/2 - \alpha})$ \cite{r-ibwen-18}.
+Lifting $\Samp$ up back into three dimensions results in a \knet{1} of the same size, which is smaller than the best known weak $\eps$-net size in $\Re^3$ \cite{mw-ncwen-04,r-ibwen-18,r-sbwenhd-21}.
+However, one might expect that a \knet{1} of even smaller size is possible in $\Re^3$, as this construction uses a set of parallel lines (i.e., one would expect the lines in an optimal net to have multiple orientations).